furtarball/gtk-sortvis/README.md

 * Python 3
 * GTK3
 * gobject-introspection
+* Adwaita icon theme

 ### Linux
 All of the above should be already built into most Linux distros.
 If not, PyGObject is often packaged as `python3-gobject`, `python3-gi`, `pygobject` or as a dependency for `gobject-introspection`.

 ### macOS
 Requires [Homebrew](https://brew.sh).

-`brew install gtk+3 pygobject3`
+`brew install gtk+3 pygobject3 adwaita-icon-theme`

 ### FreeBSD
 `pkg install python gtk3 gobject-introspection`

 ### OpenBSD
 `pkg_add python py-gobject3 gtk+3`

 ## Running
-`python main.py`
-or
-`python3 main.py`
+`./main.py`

+## The interface
+Most of the GUI elements have a tooltip.

+After clicking the *start button* in the upper left corner, sorting begins.
+The *refresh button* stops it and reshuffles the bars.
+The *dropdown list* in the upper right corner lets you choose the algorithm and stops the sorting.
+In case radix sort is chosen, a toggle appears below, giving the user an option to pick the subroutine used by the algorithm – counting sort or bubble sort.
+Clicking said button also stops the sorting.

+Options directly below the title bar determine the appearance of the bars.

+The *speed spinner* controls the delay between each change made to the list being sorted.
+The bigger the value is, the shorter the delay is, thus making the operation run quicker.
+The *bar order toggle* determines the initial order of the bars – it may be random or sorted in descending order.
+It only takes effect if no sorting operation is in effect at the time or if the refresh button is clicked.

 ## Notes
-### Quicksort
-Quicksort only compares elements to the pivot it chose, not to one another, so it sometimes swaps two identical elements.
-If this happens too often, the visualisation seemingly stops.
-This program has a “quicksort fast mode”, which makes it skip the time.sleep() instructions and thus gets rid of the issue.

-Quicksort also works on already sorted lists.

 ### Counting sort and radix sort with counting sort as its subroutine
-The two are not comparison sorting algorithms, so they're intended to work on a new list rather than the original.
-This means that:
+The two are not comparison sorting algorithms, so they're intended to work on a new, empty list rather than the original.
+This means they attempt to work even if the list is already sorted.
+If you stop them midway through, the list will differ from the original content-wise.
-* I had to come up with a workaround to make the visualisation work (creating a copy instead of an empty list)
-* they look much different than other algorithms
-* they attempt to work even if the list is already sorted
-* if you stop them midway through, the list will differ from the original not only order-wise, but also content-wise.